-Adams survived - relatively unscathed - the plague of Urban "Renewal" that destroyed so many beautiful and historic buildings in the late 20th century.
-A few of our architectural gems and historic places are listed on the National Register:
+Adams survived – relatively unscathed – the plague of Urban “Renewal” that destroyed so many beautiful and historic buildings in the late 20th century.
+Here are a few of our architectural gems and historic places listed on the National Register.

 Built to serve as an armory for the Massachusetts National Guard, a role it fulfilled until new facilities were built in 1914.
 After it was decommissioned from military use it was converted into commercial and retail space, uses which continue today.

 The original uses of the building were to provide retail shops on the ground floor and apartment-style housing above, a common feature of buildings of the period.
 It is still used in those ways today.

 The Berkshire Cotton Manufacturing Company, established in Adams in 1888 by the locally prominent Plunkett family.
 The business was very successful because the Plunketts focused on more fashionable fine cotton fabric.
 The company grew rapidly between its founding and 1900, when President William McKinley, a friend of the Plunketts, laid the cornerstone for their Number 4 Mill.
 The building has been converted to apartments and office space.

 Built in the 1889 when Adams was experiencing rapid population growth due to the success of its manufacturers.

 The Jones Block was built during the industrial expansion in Adams to accommodate additional store frontage and housing.
 Ornamentation was simple for the days standards.
 The block was built in 1895 for Albert Jones, a clerk in a local clothing retailer.
 Originally two stories in height, it housed that store on the ground floor, and the local Hibernian Hall on the second floor.
 The third floor was added in the early 20th century, using matching materials and styling to the original construction, and replicating its original cornice.